 The grants are co-funded by National Garden Bureau, Sakata Seed America, and American Meadows.

-August 15, 2020 – Three gardens selected from all applications
+August 8-13, 2021 – Three gardens selected from all applications and are notified

 Garden Grant Application

 Applications must include:

 - A picture (or pictures… but no more than five) of the garden.
 Please provide high res photos in a .jpg format, between 1-2 MB in size.

 - Please label photos in this manner: Garden/program name then 1, 2, 3, 4, 5.
 No other description is needed for the photo name.